paintedbowl/walmart/ReadMe.txt

 Name Of the Venue: Bootleg Theater
 Name Of the Event: Bob Marley Live

+How To?
+Follow the seps below to install, compile and execute the TicketMart Service Step 1: Pull the github project --> https://github.com/paintedbowl/walmart.git Step 2: cd <github_home>\TicketMart\TicketService
+Step 3: compile the maven project
+		mvn clean install
+Step 4: Execute the .bat file for the corresponding service options listed below.

 The ticket service has following options:
 1. Find the number of seats available within the venue by seating level.
 The available seats are neither held or reserved.
 Command: TicketsAvailbale.bat -l <Level ID> (optional)